dotnet/docs/docs/framework/winforms/controls/design-time-errors-in-the-windows-forms-designer.md

 ### Cannot create a method name for the requested component because it is not a member of the design container

 Visual Studio has tried to add an event handler to a component that does not have a member variable in the designer.
-To correct this error, note the exact text of the error message and contact the component vendor.
+Contact the component vendor.

 ### Cannot name the object '\<name>' because it is already named '\<name>'

 This is an internal error in the Visual Studio serializer.
 It indicates that the serializer has tried to name an object twice, which is not supported.
 Please log an issue by using [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio).

 ### Cannot remove or destroy inherited component '\<component name>'